open-access-policies/health-tech/_resilience_procedures/RES-PROC-005.md

 ### 2. Scope

-This plan applies to all critical IT systems, infrastructure, and data required to support essential business functions as defined in the Business Impact Analysis (BIA).
+This plan applies to all critical IT systems, infrastructure, and data mandated to support essential business functions as defined in the Business Impact Analysis (BIA).

 ### 3. Overview